-Your resume is designed to communicate your accomplishments and distinguish you from other job seekers, but there are certain words and phrases that can actually disguise your qualifications.
+Your resume is designed to communicate your accomplishments and distinguish you from other job seekers, but there are certain resume buzzwords and phrases to avoid so you don't inadvertently disguise your qualifications.

 Indeed, peppering your resume with vague terms can be a red flag to employers, who may feel as though you are trying to exaggerate your qualifications or hide knowledge gaps.
 Here are some common buzzwords to avoid when writing your resume and advice for what you should say instead:

 Using terms such as this — "knowledge of" and "experience with" are close cousins — can send your resume to the bottom of a potential employer's pile of applications because your level of knowledge in a certain area can't be accurately determined using these phrases.

 Be as specific as possible when discussing the skills you possess.
 For example: "Thorough knowledge of Microsoft Office applications, including daily use of Word, Excel and PowerPoint.
 Working toward Microsoft Office Specialist designation."